SanjaySRocks/my-notes/README.md

 # My Notes

-A basic funtional notes saving app made with HTML CSS and JS.
+A fully funtional notes saving app made with HTML CSS and JS.

 # Screenshot